alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/bind-an-image-to-a-property-in-wpf.md

 ---
 The situation is the following: I have a class that has a Status property of type SingleAnalysisStatus enum, and I want to show a different png image, based on the status of the object.

 The solution is to write a custom [IValueConverter](http://msdn.microsoft.com/en-us/library/system.windows.data.ivalueconverter.aspx) that convert from the enum to a valid resource file, but we need to pay specific attention.
-In WPF you can include images as resources in a very simple way, just include the images in the project and set the â€œbuild Actionâ€ to Resource, as shown in  **Figure 1**.
+In WPF you can include images as resources in a very simple way, just include the images in the project and set the *build Action* to Resource, as shown in  **Figure 1**.

 [![Untitled](https://www.codewrecks.com/blog/wp-content/uploads/2010/07/Untitled_thumb8.png "Untitled")](https://www.codewrecks.com/blog/wp-content/uploads/2010/07/Untitled10.png)